 What’s the deal with hooking-up?

-Sadly, a lot of people (these days) will runaway if they hear the word COMMITMENT.
-To them, committing to a relationship is like a ‘contract’ which takes way their freedom.
+Sadly, a lot of people (these days) will run away if they hear the word COMMITMENT.
+To them, committing to a relationship is like a ‘contract’ which takes away their freedom.
 Without commitment, guys can date girls they like and leave them anytime they can without baggage.
 Thinking about it, still hurts.

 Soon, I became fathomed and accept the fact that I might never be one of the lucky ones who gets true love.
-Love, to me became a myth in which I can only see it happening to others except me (especially when I’m scrolling down my FB during Valentine’s day, I feel like sitting the corner and pull my hair out of jealousy).
-It’s like a rare breed of unicorn that only seeks the chosen ones.
-Sometimes I think it’s easier to be chosen to join the Avengers than to chosen be loved, like really.
+Love, to me, became a myth in which I can only see it happening to others except me (especially when I’m scrolling down my FB during Valentine’s day, I feel like sitting the corner and pull my hair out of jealousy).
+It’s like a rare breed of a unicorn that only seeks the chosen ones.
+Sometimes I think it’s easier to be chosen to join the Avengers than to choose to be loved, like really.

 I guess… One of the reasons for lack of commitment is that they prefer HOOK-UPS rather than dating out of true love.
 What’s HOOK-UP?
 It’s a relationship based on physical pleasure without emotional bonding or true feelings.
 In short, for sex & fun only.

 Why do people hook-up?
 Isn’t a waste of time?

 I grew up believing that true love exists and even after multiple disappointments, I got back up and embrace relationships hoping they’ll be my true love.
 But no more.

 What happened?
 It’s because, from past experiences, men whom I used to love have betrayed me in ways unimaginable; cheated on me, used me, humiliated me, etc. Of course, there were good times but mostly were a disappointment.

 Such experiences made me afraid to be in love.
 I was even afraid to imagine myself in a relationship.
 What if the next person I love hurts me too?
 I swear I’ll go crazy & go on a murder rampage.